revdotcom/rev-transcription-ios-sdk/readme.md

 RevTranscription iOS SDK
 ========================

-The RevTranscription iOS SDK allows you to integrate with [Rev Transcription](https://www.rev.com/transcription) services, to allow your users to place Transcription orders.
+The RevTranscription iOS SDK allows your app to integrate with [Rev Transcription](https://www.rev.com/transcription) services, so users of your app can place transcription orders for audio files within your app.

 Registering for SDK usage
 -------------------------

-- To get started with RevTranscription SDK you will need to request access at [www.rev.com/api](http://www.rev.com/api).
+- To get started with RevTranscription SDK you will need to request for Rev API access at [www.rev.com/api](http://www.rev.com/api).
-- Once you are granted access, you'll be given an API Client Key, that you can use to integrate with our API.
+- You will receive an email with API access information, uncluding an API Client Key.
+The API Client Key is used to identify your app to our API.

-Sample App
+Running the Sample App
 ----------

 1. Open the project file in SampleApp\RevTranscriptionSample.xcodeproj
 1. Fill in your API Client Key
-1. Once running make sure you can place the sample transcription order (use credit card: 4111-1111-1111-1111 for testing)
+1. Once running make sure you can place a transcription order (use credit card: 4111-1111-1111-1111 for testing)

 Adding RevTranscription to Your Project
 ---------------------------------------